mmarovich/loan_qualifier_app/README.md

 ## Contributors

-This is a project #2 of 2U's FinTech course.
+This is project #2 of 2U's FinTech course.

 ---